 Quadratic Equations and the Fundamental Theorem of Algebra

 With complex numbers, every quadratic equation has a solution.
-When the discriminant is negative, the quadratic formula produces two complex solutions that are conjugates of each other.
-The Fundamental Theorem of Algebra generalizes this: every polynomial equation of degree has exactly solutions in (counting multiplicity).
+When the discriminant $b^2 - 4ac$ is negative, the quadratic formula produces two complex solutions that are conjugates of each other.
+The Fundamental Theorem of Algebra generalizes this: every polynomial equation of degree $n \geq 1$ has exactly $n$ solutions in $\mathbb{C}$ (counting multiplicity).

 Quick Reference